 Assessing the activities performed by External and Internal Auditors.

-The Committee is comprised of at least two members of the board of directors, one of which must be independent (as defined pursuant to the Bahamian regulation), the Chief Executive Officer, Finance Manager, General Counsel and the Risk Officer.
+The Committee is comprised of at least two members of the board of directors, one of which must be independent (as defined pursuant to the Bahamian regulation), the Chief Executive Officer of the Panamanian Branch, Finance Manager, General Counsel and the Risk Officer.

 Verify compliance with prudent comprehensive risk management by identifying, evaluating, monitoring, controlling and mitigating the risks to which the Bank exposes and ensuring effectiveness and risk control in accordance with established limits.

-The Committee is comprised of at least two board members, one of whom must be independent (as defined pursuant to Bahamian regulations), the Chief Executive Officer, Finance Manager, Legal Manager and the Risk Officer.
+The Committee is comprised of at least two board members, one of whom must be independent (as defined pursuant to Bahamian regulations), the Chief Executive Officer of the Panamanian Branch, Finance Manager, Legal Manager and the Risk Officer.